-There are no compulsory elements of this course that entail additional costs beyond fees and living costs.
-However, as part of your course requirements, you may need to choose a dissertation, a project or a thesis topic.
-Please note that, depending on your choice of topic and the research required to complete it, you may incur additional expenses, such as travel expenses, research expenses, and field trips.
-You will need to meet these additional costs, although you may be able to expenses.

-apply for small grants from your department and/or college to help you cover some of these
+Please note that this course requires that you attend in Oxford for teaching, and you may incur additional travel and accommodation expenses for this.
+Further, as part of your course requirements, you may need to choose a dissertation, a project or a thesis topic.
+Depending on your choice of topic and the research required to complete it, you may incur additional expenses, such as travel expenses, research expenses, and field trips.
+You will need to meet these additional costs, although you may be able to apply for small grants from your department and/or college to help you cover some of these expenses.